Platorian/cisco/obsidian/Extra/CyberMentor/Web App/Passive recon/Enumeration - Web Host.md

 *Advanced
 You can use the data dump to look for similarities in passwords, do they often use the same dates and places etc.*

+Find emails and email structure for companies, e.g. first letter of first name then last name: emusk@tesla.com

+After using Burp for admin user pentesting, iif you make a user account for example, be careful if you run an active scan, because it will repeat the requests.